Efficient discretisation of stochastic differential equations: Central limit theorem for the error process

 and $\hat{W} = \{\hat{W}^{i,j}\}$ is a $d^2$-dimensional standard Brownian motion independent of $W$.
 In particular (\ref{Uint}) holds. \end{thm}

-The proof of this result is given in Section~4.
-We note that the symmetry condition (\ref{sym}) is not essential and the above result could be extended to asymmetric schemes.
-However, we chose to concentrate on the given framework for number of reasons.
+The proof of this result is given in Section~4. \begin{remark}\upshape {The symmetry condition (\ref{sym}) is not essential for a central limit theorem to hold.
+The limit law $Z$ is still a conditionally Gaussian semimartingale with anisotropy and drift determined by the asymmetry of the scheme.} However, we chose to concentrate on the given framework for number of reasons.
 First, asymmetric schemes are in general harder to implement.
 Second, whether or not an asymmetric scheme is superior to the standard equidistant one depends on the coefficients of the SDE (\ref{sde}) which goes against our main purpose of finding a generic method which uniformly improves on the standard method.
 Third, an asymmetric scheme induces an asymptotic bias and an additional source of randomness in the limit, which is not preferable from practical point of view.
 This bias can be corrected but the correction makes implementation more complicated.
-See Fukasawa~\cite{F} for related results in the one-dimensional case.
+See Fukasawa~\cite{F} for related results in the one-dimensional case. \end{remark}

+\begin{remark} \upshape { The process $U^n$ we are considering is a normalized error process for a continuous version of the Euler-Maruyama scheme.
+The whole path generation of $X^n$ requires a continuous evaluation of a Brownian motion that is not computationally feasible.
+Therefore, although Theorem~\ref{clt} ensures the convergence of $U^n$ on $C[0,t]$, only relevant in practical applications is its finite dimensional convergence that follows from Theorem~\ref{clt} as a corollary.
+For a simulation of a random variable which depends on the whole path of $X$, usually we do linear or piecewise constant interpolation using finite evaluations $X^n(\pi^n_m)$, $m=0,1,\dots$, which are functions of $\{W(\pi^n_m)\}_m$.
+It remains for future research to establish limit theorems for those interpolated schemes. } \end{remark}